Sewing A Baby Lovey

 DSC_0249.JPG

-I used Shannon’s free tutorial here on her blog 2 Little Hooligans.
+I used a free tutorial from the blog 2 Little Hooligans.
 It is very well written and easy to understand.
-When I explained to her what I was in need of, Mary of Fabric Tree sent me this beautiful bundle of fabric:

 DSC_0162.JPG